 Since statehood, alterations of navigable waters have resulted from artificial means such as dikes, fill, irrigation diversions, and dams.
 These actions have diminished the public trust lands, and the identification of the OHWM is not a straightforward task.
-The IDL will, however, often use the existing OHWM providing the requesting party will grant a 25 foot public use right of way along and adjacent to the existing ordinary high water mark along rivers (Attachment 3).
+IDL will often use the existing OHWM providing the requesting party will grant a 25 foot public use right-of-way along and adjacent to the existing OHWM along rivers.
 The reservation of this easement is also allowed by Idaho Code § 58-119A.
 This easement is generally not reserved along navigable lakes.
 It is also generally not reserved along rivers with an artificial high water mark due to a downstream dam.
-IDL must be the recipient of the easement, pursuant to Attorney General Opinion No. 07-1.
+IDL must be the recipient of the easement, pursuant to Attorney General Opinion No. 07-1 (DIS-001).

 The easement may differ in dimension or location, or it may not be reserved at all in certain circumstances.
 These exceptions must be carefully weighed against the needs of the public trust and should be in the minority of situations.
 Moving greenbelts away from the river for the convenience of a developer is not sufficient reason for diminishing the public trust.
-Any deviation from the 25 foot easement must be thoroughly documented by the Area Office and this information must be included in the Land Board Memo.
+Any deviation from the 25 foot easement must be thoroughly documented by the Area Office and this information must be included in the Land Board Memo (DIS-006).